kasimeka/balatro-typist-mod/readme.md

 ## future plans

-- half-keyboard layouts to be used with one hand on the mouse and the other on one side of keyboard
+- half-keyboard layouts to be used with one hand on the mouse and the other on one side of keyboard (similar to photoshop and other editing software)
 - menu navigation keybinds, menus are the only part of the game that currently requires the mouse to navigate
 - redesign arcana and spectral packs UX, hand manipulation in these screens is a bit clunky due to the need for `shift+/` for cardarea multiselect